Kevin Clark

 Building in the open.

-Documenting what I build outside of work — small AI systems, experiments, and prototypes.
-Each shipped publicly with the code, the reasoning, and what I'd do differently next time.
+Documenting what I build outside of work — production systems, not prototypes.
+Shipped publicly with the code, the reasoning, and real performance data.

 Long-form essays on AI deployment.